sourcegraph/handbook/content/engineering/incidents/playbooks/ci.md

 #### Actions

-1. SSH into an agent to reproduce the problem:
+1. Use `kubectl get pods -n buildkite -w` to observe the currently running agents and the pod name (`k9s` works here too).
-1. Use `kubectl exec -it buildkite-agent-xxxx-yyyy` to open a shell
+1. Use `kubectl exec -n buildkite -it buildkite-agent-xxxx-yyyy` to open a shell
 1. You will be prompted with which pod to `exec` onto, select the agent itself.